 We have a limited operating history and have incurred substantial net losses since our incorporation in 1997.
 We expect to continue to incur substantial losses for the foreseeable future.
 Inversine is the only product that we have available for commercial sale, and it generates limited revenues.
 All of our other product candidates are undergoing clinical trials or are in early stages of development, and failure is common and can occur at any stage of development.
 In particular, we discontinued development of two product candidates because they failed to meet defined clinical endpoints in Phase II clinical trials that we completed in 2004.
 We had been developing one of these product candidates as a treatment for ADHD and the other as a treatment for ulcerative colitis.
-In addition, an independent statistician that we engaged to conduct an interim analysis of available data from our ongoing Phase II clinical trial of mecamylamine hydrochloride as an add-on therapy for depression recommended in March 2006 that we significantly increase the number of patients in the trial.
-We do not expect to implement the independent statistician's recommendation and plan to complete the trial as designed.
-We believe that the independent statistician's recommendation suggests that, when full data from the trial are available, the result on the primary efficacy endpoint for the trial may not be statistically significant.
-In a clinical trial for which an objective is to assess the effectiveness of a drug, the primary efficacy endpoint is the outcome variable specified in advance in the protocol for the trial that is determined to be the most important in assessing whether that objective has been achieved.
-If the primary efficacy endpoint for our trial of mecamylamine hydrochloride is not statistically significant, we may choose not to conduct any further development of mecamylamine hydrochloride or TC-5214 for depression.
+In addition, we believe that the recommendation from an independent statistician, based on an interim analysis of available data from our ongoing Phase II clinical trial of mecamylamine hydrochloride as an add-on therapy for depression, to significantly increase the number of patients in the trial suggests that, when full data from the trial are available, the result on the primary efficacy endpoint for the trial may not be statistically significant.
+If the primary efficacy endpoint for the trial is not statistically significant, we may not conduct any further development of mecamylamine hydrochloride or TC-5214 for depression.
 None of our product candidates, other than Inversine, has received regulatory approval for marketing and sale.
 Our ability to generate product revenue in the future will depend heavily on the successful development and commercialization of our product candidates.
 Even if we succeed in developing and commercializing one or more of our product candidates, we may never generate sufficient sales revenue to achieve and then sustain profitability.

 The successful development and commercialization of our lead product candidate, TC-1734, will depend substantially on our recently established collaboration with AstraZeneca.
-AstraZeneca can terminate our collaboration agreement if it determines in its sole discretion on or before April 20, 2007 not to proceed with the further development of TC-1734 based on the results of the safety and product characterization studies that AstraZeneca is conducting at its expense for TC-1734 and all other available information with respect to TC-1734.
+AstraZeneca can terminate our collaboration agreement if it determines in its sole discretion on or before April 20, 2007 not to proceed with the further development of TC-1734 based on the results of the safety and product characterization studies that AstraZeneca will conduct at its expense for TC-1734 and all other available information with respect to TC-1734.
 In that event, we would have the financial obligations to AstraZeneca described above under "-Strategic Collaboration with AstraZeneca AB."
-In addition, we have the right to offer to AstraZeneca any compound that acts on any NNR other than the a4ß2 NNR that we may in the future seek to exploit for Alzheimer's disease, cognitive deficits in schizophrenia, other conditions marked by cognitive impairment or schizophrenia.
+In addition, we have the right to offer to AstraZeneca any compound that acts on any NNR other than the a482 NNR that we may in the future seek to exploit for Alzheimer's disease, cognitive deficits in schizophrenia, other conditions marked by cognitive impairment or schizophrenia.
 However, if we do not offer the compound to AstraZeneca, we are generally not permitted to develop or commercialize the compound for any of these indications.
 As a result, our ability to work in these indications outside the collaboration is substantially limited during the term of the collaboration.
 Furthermore, the number of compounds that we are permitted to offer to AstraZeneca is limited under the agreement.
 We have also granted AstraZeneca rights of first negotiation for the development and commercialization of compounds for depression, anxiety and bipolar disorder.